pandoc-extras/pandoc-nightly/README.md

 The versions of the script and travis setup in this repository will be in the `before_install` section of the `.travis.yml`.

-**Caveat**: if you run `<pathTo>pandoc --version`, it will show **the version of the latest stable release instead** (because this is coded in the source code of pandoc).
+**Caveat**: if you run `<pathTo>/pandoc --version`, it will show **the version of the latest stable release instead** (because this is coded in the source code of pandoc).
 There's nothing much I can do about it, but given these nightly builds are provided in `.zip` without an installer, it should be hard to not remember it is not your usual stable installation.

 # License